-My absolute favorite Blogging Facebook group is Root + Rise.
-It’s for the professional blogger, so it may take some time to get accepted, but once you do, the resources and posts in their are gold!
+My absolute favorite blogging group is Root + Rise.
+It’s for the professional blogger, so it may take some time to get accepted, but once you do, the resources and posts in there are gold!

 Pay attention to policy and company changes for any of the social media networks you use.
 Go to conferences and meetups if you can.
 Most importantly, always listen to your audience and track your statistics.

-Check out My Most Read Blog Posts of 2018 to see how I find my most read content.
-This is the content my readers are loving and that I know I should expand on!
+Check out My Most Read Blog Posts of 2018 to see how I find my most-read content.
+This is the content my readers love and that I know I should expand on.

 Don’t be fooled by articles that talk about “how to make a blog for free”, or, “how to start a blog in 10 easy steps”.